 Peninsula College Helps Veteran Get a New Start with Welding Degree

-Justin VanBuskirk, who graduates from Peninsula College June 2014, has some words of advice for others: “Don't give up because of your position in life!”
+Justin VanBuskirk, who graduated from Peninsula College in June 2014, has some words of advice for others: “Don't give up because of your position in life!”

 He didn’t, and now he is well on his way to finding the life and career he wants, which includes pursuing an engineering degree at Western Washington University (WWU).